Dry, thin and brittle hair? Discover the best menopause shampoos, tested on real 50 plus women

 Yours.co.uk

-A shampoo with a scalp therapy formula, this shampoo features specialised ingredients to optimise scalp health by cleansing and fortifying hair while protecting from environmental stressors.
-It includes ingredients like Loquat leaf that contains key trace minerals and vitamins that help to nourish the scalp and hair, and is often used for its ability to relieve skin irritants that can cause an itchy scalp.
-It also contains willow bark extract that is a scalp-soothing plant extract used in cosmetics for its antioxidant benefits.
+A shampoo with a scalp therapy formula, this shampoo features specialised ingredients to optimise scalp health by cleansing and fortifying hair while protecting it from environmental stressors.
+It includes ingredients like Loquat leaf that contains key trace minerals and vitamins that help to nourish the scalp and hair and is often used for its ability to relieve skin irritants that can cause an itchy scalp.
+It also contains willow bark extract which is a scalp-soothing plant extract used in cosmetics for its antioxidant benefits.
 It has high levels of tannins that can help to control oiliness and reduce overall inflammation – which helps to achieve an overall healthier scalp.

-Our review: I am a huge fan of this brand, having used its eyelash serum to help with growth for months, and this shampoo is perfect for many reasons, but I’d definitely recommend reaching for it to combat scalp problems.
+Our review: I am a huge fan of this brand, having used its eyelash serum to help with growth for months, this shampoo is perfect for many reasons, but I’d definitely recommend reaching for it to combat scalp problems.
 As soon as my scalp plays up and I notice those dreaded flaky white bits appearing, I find this shampoo really calms things down by going to work and really cleansing the head.
-It has a lightweight texture and I start off my rubbing it in to my scalp, giving me instant relief from the soreness.
+It has a lightweight texture and I start off by rubbing it into my scalp, giving me instant relief from the soreness.
 Hair is left feeling squeaky clean and with volume.

 According to one user: “I'm not sure HOW this shampoo works BUT IT CERTAINLY DOES!!
 Makes my 62-year-old thinning hair look fuller and adds so much body to it.
 It's SIMPLY AMAZING!
 Definitely WORTH IT!!”